satheesh-kamadani/jenkins-docker-argo-deployment/README.md

 - Application Docker image pushed to Docker Hub: `screenshots/dockerhub.png`
 - SonarQube static code analysis results for application: `screenshots/sonarqube.png`

-Here are the step-by-step details to set up an end-to-end Jenkins pipeline for a Java application using SonarQube, Argo CD, Helm, and Kubernetes:
+Here are the step-by-step details to set up an end-to-end Jenkins pipeline for a Java application using SonarQube, Argo CD and Kubernetes:

 Prerequisites: